 1959: Elvis Presley had his twelfth #1 on the Billboard pop chart with “A Big Hunk o’ Love.”

-1959: “I Want to Walk You Home” by Fats Dominoe entered the Billboard Hot 100.
-Two weeks later it reached the top 10 and ultimately peaked at #8.
+1959: “I Want to Walk You Home” by Fats Domino entered the Billboard Hot 100.
+Two weeks later, it reached the top 10 and ultimately peaked at #8.

 1963: The Surfaris’ surf guitar instrumental, “Wipeout,” peaked at #2 on the Billboard Hot 100.
 It was the group’s only entry into the US top 40.

-1968: Guitarist and Smothers Brothers head writer Mason Williams was at the top of the Cash Box pop singles chart with “Classical Gas.”
-A week earlier the instrumental had peaked at #2 on the Billboard chart, and the song won three Grammy Awards the following year.
+1968: Guitarist and Smothers Brothers Comedy Hour head writer Mason Williams was at the top of the Cash Box pop singles chart with “Classical Gas.”
+A week earlier, the instrumental had peaked at #2 on the Billboard Hot 100, and the song won three Grammy Awards the following year.

-1968: “Time Has Come Today” by The Chambers Brothers entered the Billboard Hot 100 on its way to #11 seven weeks later.
-It was their first hit single and only song to reach the top 20 on the Billboard pop chart.
-In November, it became their only top 10 R&B hit, reaching #6.
+1968: “Time Has Come Today” by The Chambers Brothers entered the Billboard Hot 100 on its way to reaching #11 seven weeks later.
+It was their first hit single and only song to reach the top 20 on the Billboard pop chart, and in November, it became their only top 10 R&B hit, reaching #6.

-1974: John Denver had his first #1 on the Billboard pop album chart with Back Home Again.
+1974: John Denver had his first #1 on the Billboard pop chart with his eighth studio album, Back Home Again.

-1979: Michael Jackson’s fifth solo LP, Off the Wall, was released—his first with Epic Records after leaving Motown.
+1979: Michael Jackson released Off the Wall, his fifth solo LP and his first with Epic Records after leaving Motown.

-1989: Love and Rockets’ self-titled fourth album peaked on the Billboard album chart at #14, making it the group’s only top 20 LP.
-The album also contained the group’s most successful single, “So Alive,” which reached #3 on the Billboard Hot 100 and #1 on the Alternative chart.
+1989: Love and Rockets’ self-titled fourth album peaked on the Billboard pop chart at #14, making it the group’s only top 20 LP.
+It contains the group’s most successful single, “So Alive,” which reached #3 on the Billboard Hot 100 and #1 on the Alternative chart.